Janviswa/Red-Light-Green-Light/README.md

-# 🦑 AI Red Light Green Light — Squid Game Edition
+# 🚦 Red Light Green Light — Squid Game Edition

 > A real-time AI-powered recreation of the iconic *Red Light, Green Light* game using computer vision and pose detection.